Judicial Education Overview

 Under the direction of the Administrative Office of the Courts, the Judicial Education Unit staff coordinates in-person seminars and conferences, and computer-based trainings which cover a broad range of subjects, from specific substantive and procedural areas of the law, to law and literature, and management, communication, and professionalism.
 Faculty include distinguished jurists, legal scholars and others having expert knowledge in matters of importance to the judicial function.

 Judicial Education works with the Judicial Council of the State of Nevada (JCSN) Education Committee, the primary policymaking body of the judges, and other educational committees of judges, court administrators, and court staff to offer these trainings.
 These committees are important to judicial branch education for development of judicial education policies and procedures, needs assessments, resource identification and allocation, curriculum development, programming, and evaluation.

 Supreme Court of Nevada approved educational programs are funded with administrative assessment fees (NRS 176.059).
-Nevada judicial, non-judicial and court personnel are also encouraged to seek funding through other resources such local training budgets, scholarships, etc. See Judicial Education Policies & Procedures, for eligibility of, request for, and reimbursement of educational program related expenses.
+Nevada judicial, non-judicial and court personnel are also encouraged to seek funding through other resources such local training budgets, scholarships, etc. See Judicial Education Policies, for eligibility of, request for, and reimbursement of educational program related expenses.
 (Expenditure Request (ER) procedures.)